codeturtle00/bird-strike-data-visualization/docs/meeting-notes.md

 *Disclaimer: meeting notes might sometimes be chaotic, main decisions and discussions are summarized in the root README.md file.
 Please refer to it for the latest and most structured information.*

 Please be aware that this file is being regularly updated with most recent meeting notes coming up first.
-So far we are trying to do weekly hourly sync meeting while working on each assignment.
+So far we are trying to do weekly hourly sync meetings while working on each assignment.

 ## November 03
 *Person taking notes: Dmytro*